waffles-codes/timelapser/README.md

 (also the settings that would have to be changed on OBS for this are painful and just not worth it every single time I want to create a timelapse)

 For anyone that finds this and needs it, enjoy!
+The .exe can be found in the dist folder.